unyt-org/datex-core-js-legacy/docs/api/runtime/js_interface.md

 create a custom DATEX JS Interface for a type with handlers

 - serialize efficiently with the serialize function and de-serialize in the cast function
-- do not use @sync classes in combination with an additional js_interface_configuration!;
+- do not use struct classes in combination with an additional js_interface_configuration!;

 ## class **JSInterface**
 ### Properties